rolandjlevy/rolandjlevy/README.md

 # Hey! 👋

-> I'm Roland, a full-stack developer, specialising in front-end.
+> I'm Roland, a full-stack JavaScript developer, specialising in front-end.
 Check out my [WEBSITE](https://rolandlevy.co.uk/)

 I love bringing new ideas to life and thrive on building user-centric interfaces which aim to solve problems and improve the quality of people’s lives.
 Find out more [ABOUT ME](https://rolandlevy.co.uk/#about)
 ___